ToastedXi/RedM-Chat/README.md

 # 💬 RedM-Chat

 A simple, standalone chat system for RedM.
-Built for roleplay servers that want proximity chat and clean formatting without being locked into a framework.
+Built for roleplay servers that want proximity chat and clean formatting without being tied to a framework.

 ---

 ## 📖 About

 RedM-Chat is a lightweight chat resource made specifically for RedM.
-The focus is on proximity-based messaging, roleplay-friendly formats, and keeping things fast and simple.
+The focus is on proximity based messaging, roleplay friendly formats, and keeping things fast and simple.

-No framework required — just drop it in and build on top of it.
+No framework is required, just drop it in and build on top of it.

 ---

 ## ✨ Features

-- 🗣 Proximity-based chat with configurable distance
+🗣 Proximity-based chat with configurable distance
-- 💭 IC / OOC / LOOC message support
+💭 IC / OOC / LOOC message support
-- ⌨️ Command handling
+⌨️ Command handling
-- ⚡ Lightweight and performance-friendly
+⚡ Lightweight and performance-friendly
-- 🧩 Standalone (no framework required)
+🧩 Standalone (no framework required)
-- 🎨 Easy to customize and extend
+🎨 Easy to customize and extend

 ---

+## 🛠 Installation

+1. Download or clone this repository
+2. Place the `redm-chat` folder into your server’s `resources` directory
+3. Add the following line to your `server.cfg`: ensure redm-chat
+4. Restart your server

+---

 ## 🧠 What I Learned

-This project helped me improve my understanding of both backend and UI systems in RedM:
+This project helped me get more comfortable working with both RedM logic and UI systems.

-- 🧠 **Event-driven logic**
-  Working with chat events and player messaging reinforced clean server/client communication.
+🧠 Working with event driven chat logic and player messaging

-- 🎨 **UI Development (HTML, CSS, JS)**
-  Building the chat UI improved my understanding of structuring interfaces, handling input, and updating the UI dynamically.
+🎨 Building the chat UI using HTML, CSS, and JavaScript

-- ⚙️ **Performance considerations**
-  Keeping the chat lightweight required being mindful of how often events fire and how data is handled.

-- 🧩 **Standalone design**
+⚙️ Being mindful of performance when handling frequent chat events
-  Designing the system without a framework helped me write more modular and reusable code.
+🧩 Designing a system without relying on a framework

 ---

 ## 📝 Notes

-- Built with roleplay servers in mind
+Built with roleplay servers in mind.
-- No unnecessary dependencies
+No unnecessary dependencies.
-- Intended to stay simple and flexible

 ---